B Locus

 The B locus only affects eumelanin.

-If a dog is b/b at the B locus, all of the black pigment in its pattern will be turned to brown.
+If a dog is b/b at the B locus, all of the black pigment in its pattern will be modified to brown.
 A dog with b/b will not have any black anywhere in its coat or on its body.

 The b Allele